TendrilApps/tendrils-cli/README.md

 # Tendrils Repo
 - Serves as a common location for all of the tendrils defined in the [`tendrils.json`](#tendrilsjson) file
+- The master copies are stored here
 - Any folder with a `.tendrils` subfolder containing a [`tendrils.json`](#tendrilsjson) file is considered a Tendrils repo
+    - Similar to how a Git repo has a `.git` folder at its top level
-- Items are grouped into subfolders by their [`group`](#tendrilsjson-schema) name
+- Items are structured according to their [`local`](#tendrilsjson-schema) path

 ## Version Control & Synchronization
-- Tendrils itself does not have versioning or synchronization functionality, but the Tendrils folder is often placed inside a synchronized folder such as OneDrive, or under a version control system like Git
+- Tendrils itself does not have versioning or synchronization functionality, but the Tendrils repo is often placed inside a synchronized folder such as OneDrive, or under a version control system like Git
-    - In the case of Git, the `.git` folder would be at the top level of the Tendrils folder.
-The folder would be both a Git repo and a Tendrils repo

 # Tendril Styles
 ## Push/Pull Style